culturedsys/culturedsys.github.io/_posts/2020-10-24-Dependency-injection-frameworks-are-pure-ideology.md

 (Some people will say, if you don't use a dependency injection framwork, how will you manage the generation of proxies that implement aspect-oriented programming?
-The answer here is that AOP is also bad, and you shouldn't use it;
+The answer here is that [AOP is also bad, and you shouldn't use it](/2022/01/08/Concern-is-your-concern/).)
-but that's a topic for another post.)